SHARE

 • ¼ teaspoon ground allspice

 • 1 ¼ cup Almond milk, room temp.
-(You can also use regular milk if preferred!)
+(You can also use regular dairy milk or your fave plant-based milk, if preferred!)

-• 6 Tbsps unsalted butter, melted (Make sure that it's WARM, not hot!)
+• 6 Tbsps unsalted butter, melted + cooled until warm (Make sure that it's WARM, not hot!)

 BANANA FILLING: